boschresearch/blech/README.md

 ```
 To build the project, you need `.NetCore` installed.
 Go to the Microsoft website and follow their instructions to install the latest stable `.NetCore` available for your operating system.

-Navigate to the folder where you have checked out the BlechBox project.
+Navigate to the folder where you have checked out the Blech project.
 It should contain the file `Blech.sln`.
 Now you have choices:
   * For a simple **debug build** run
     ```
     dotnet build